 - The BMW tech will first verify the vehicle’s mileage and vehicle history, using a CARFAX or AutoCheck report.
 A “disqualifying” report will block certification, and any BMW found to have inconsistent or incomplete maintenance history can’t be certified.

 - If the tech finds any non-BMW performance modifications, the car can’t be certified.

 - If a vehicle has not been serviced in accordance with any open recalls, that work will be performed.

 Checking The Body And Mechanicals

-BMW’s CPO inspection then moves to the body’s condition, fit, and finish, including the exterior and interior.
-The tech will look closely for any kind of damage and specify anything that might need a repair or touch-up.
+A car's body condition, fit, and finish, including the exterior and interior are closely examined for defects.
+The inspection tech looks closely for any kind of damage and specifies anything that might need a repair or touch-up.
+The process includes:

 - Convertible roofs are tested, and water drains are checked.

 - Seats and trim are checked for blemishes or tears, and weather seals are inspected.
 The functionality of these features will also be checked on the road test, which comes last.

 - All door, hatchback, and tailgate latches are tested for proper operation.
 Fluid levels are checked, and the tech will inspect for any leaks.
 Power seats are tested.

 - If the inspection reveals “mismatched and/or non-approved safety-related components,” these will be replaced with original equipment manufacturer (OEM) BMW parts.